venture-23/iip-cross-chain-token/IIPS/iip-cross-chain-token.md

 ```

 ### HubToken
 HubToken contract extends the [SpokeToken](#spoketoken) interface.
-It controls token minting and includes a function to track total supply across all connected chains.
+It controls token minting/burning and includes a function to track total supply across all connected chains.

 #### Methods